Seniority in the United States Senate: Determining length of seniority

 When more than one senator had such office, its length of time is used to break the tie.
-For instance, Jerry Moran, John Boozman, John Hoeven, Marco Rubio, Ron Johnson, Rand Paul, Richard Blumenthal and Mike Lee took office on January 3, 2011.
-The first two senators mentioned had served in the House of Representatives: Moran had served for 14 years and Boozman for nine.
-As a former governor, Hoeven is ranked immediately after the former House members.
-The rest are ranked by population as of the 2000 census.
-These ranked from 36th to 43rd in seniority when the 118th United States Congress convened.
+For instance, Jerry Moran, John Boozman, John Hoeven, Ron Johnson, Rand Paul, Richard Blumenthal, and Mike Lee all took office on January 3, 2011.
+The first two senators mentioned had served in the House of Representatives: Moran had served for fourteen years and Boozman for nine.
+As a former governor, Hoeven was ranked immediately after the former House members.
+The rest were ranked by population as of the 2000 census.
+These ranked from 27th to 33rd in seniority when the 119th United States Congress convened.

 If two senators are tied on all criteria, the one whose surname comes first alphabetically is considered the senior senator.
-This happened with Senators Jon Ossoff and Raphael Warnock, both of Georgia, who were sworn in on January 20, 2021.
+This happened with Jon Ossoff and Raphael Warnock, both of Georgia, who were sworn in on January 20, 2021.
 Because they were both newly elected senators from the same state, with no prior government service, no other tie-breaking criteria could be used.
-The Senate's official records, as well as the Democratic Caucus, thus consider Ossoff, whose name comes first alphabetically, as the senior senator, despite him being 17 years younger than Warnock.
+The Senate's official records, as well as the Democratic Caucus, thus consider Ossoff, whose name comes first alphabetically and who had been elected to a full six-year term, as the senior senator.

 Current seniority list

 Only relevant factors are listed below.
 For senators whose seniority is based on their state's respective population, the state population ranking is given as determined by the relevant United States census current at the time that they began service.

+The most senior senators by class are Maria Cantwell (D-Washington) from Class 1, Mitch McConnell (R-Kentucky) from Class 2, and Chuck Grassley (R-Iowa) from Class 3.
+Cantwell is the most senior senator from her class while being the junior senator from her state.